Your Biggest Client Is Probably Your Worst

 Stage 1 is Structural Economic Truth, Stage 2 is Behavioral and Elasticity Mapping, Stage 3 is Risk and Distribution Modeling, Stage 4 is Decision Architecture, and Stage 5 is Transitional Stability.
 No stage may be skipped.
 No capital decisions are made before Stage 3 is complete, and no governance architecture is built before volatility is modeled.

-Owner-operators and leadership teams that have decided revenue volatility, capital allocation, and incentive design are too consequential to leave ungoverned.
+Owner-operators and leadership teams that have decided their largest economic decisions are too consequential to leave to instinct.
 RIDA is organized by problem class rather than industry.
 Its primary focus is founder-led professional services firms, such as law, accounting, and advisory practices, and firms preparing for an outside capital raise or sale.

 Diagnostic deployments range from $2,000 to $35,000 depending on scope.
 Architecture projects, which install governed decision rules, range from $45,000 to $200,000.
 Ongoing governance retainers range from $5,000 to $30,000 per month.